freealise/freealise/ar/README.md

 interface: keyboard for row of braille dots with absolute or relative value change, arrows for navigation

 //remove gizmo, kbrd from hf
-  find precise locations of timepoints and morph closest versions of nearby panos relit with hsl, or make paper models with texture embossed with foil and painted
   add points to bilinear morpher with mouse strokes: number of points the same for corresponding strokes, point frequency changed by velocity
 //stereo depth estimator for foreground (https://docs.opencv.org/4.x/dd/d53/tutorial_py_depthmap.html)
 //color foil by hand and use hs(l) color from combined changed objects for paper in grayscale filmed video and remove background, keeping shadows
-//foil is covered by food-grade wax from cheese
+//foil is covered by food-grade wax from cheese; make paper models with texture embossed with foil and painted

 //draw objects on pano and find depth map
 //scanned foil (photogrammetry) / depth estimator